Our doctors use a number of tests and procedures to diagnose cancerous changes in the breast. These include:

-If your doctors find signs of breast cancer, we may also perform other tests, including a biopsy, to find out more information and determine what type of cancer it is and how far it has advanced.
-Sometimes tumor cells invade the blood vessels or the lymph or nerve channels within breast tissue.
-It’s important to know about this before pursuing a treatment plan that will work for you.
+If your doctor finds signs of breast cancer, we may perform other tests, including a biopsy, to find out more information about what type of cancer it is and how far it has advanced.
+A biopsy is the only test that can make a definite diagnosis of breast cancer.

 A biopsy also provides information about breast cancer tumor markers, which determine the drugs that should be used to treat it.
 Not all breast cancers are the same, and they aren’t all treated in the same way.
 So it’s important for your healthcare team to have this information before pursuing a treatment plan.

 We regularly measure the levels of the estrogen receptor (ER) and progesterone receptor (PR) in the tissue sample taken from the cancer.
 The amount of ER and PR that are present in invasive breast cancer can be used to predict how the tumor will respond to treatments that lessen the hormones in your body.
 (Examples of these are tamoxifen and aromatase inhibitors.)